 5.4.
 If the transfer of Customer Data is subject to the Swiss Federal Act on Data Protection, the following provisions apply: (i) the Federal Data Protection and Information Commissioner (FDPIC) will be the competent supervisory authority under Clause 13 of the EU SCCs; (ii) the parties agree to abide by the GDPR standard in relation to all Processing of Customer Data that is governed by the Swiss Federal Act on Data Protection; (iii) the term ‘Member State’ in the EU SCCs will not be interpreted in such a way as to exclude Data Subjects who habitually reside in Switzerland from initiating legal proceedings in Switzerland in accordance with Clause 18(c) of the EU SCCs; and (iv) references to the ‘GDPR’ in the EU SCCs will be understood as references to the Swiss Federal Act on Data Protection insofar as the transfer of Customer Data is subject to the Swiss Federal Act on Data Protection.

 5.6 Alternative Transfer Mechanism.
-The parties agree that the data export solution identified in this Section 5 shall not apply if and to the extent that Redocly adopts an alternative data export solution for the lawful transfer of Customer Data (as recognized under applicable Data Protection Law) outside of the EU (“Alternative Transfer Mechanism”), in which event, the Alternative Transfer Mechanism shall apply instead (but only to the extent such Alternative Transfer Mechanism extends to the territories to which Customer Data is transferred).
+The parties agree that the data export solution identified in this Section 5 shall not apply if and to the extent that Redocly adopts an alternative data export solution for the lawful transfer of Customer Data (as recognized under applicable Data Protection Law) outside of the EEA, Switzerland or the UK (“Alternative Transfer Mechanism”), in which event, the Alternative Transfer Mechanism shall apply instead (but only to the extent such Alternative Transfer Mechanism extends to the territories to which Customer Data is transferred).

 6.1 Upon termination or expiration of the Agreement, Redocly shall (at Customer's election) delete or return to Customer all Customer Data (including copies) in its possession or control, save that this requirement shall not apply to the extent Redocly is required by applicable law to retain some or all of the Customer Data, or to Customer Data it has archived on back-up systems, which Customer Data Redocly shall securely isolate and protect from any further processing, except to the extent required by applicable law.